pycroscopy/scalable_analytics/python_analytics_server.md

 ### Support:
 -   CADES provides the ability and support to create and use virtual machines.
 Users are free to use such VMs for a variety of purposes, such as running a Jupyter notebook server. **Users are responsible for maintaining the software installed on their own VMs** (e.g. - python packages, Jupyter server, etc.).
 -   Please follow all steps in this guide to ensure a smooth setup of your analytics VM.
 For questions regarding the virtual machine itself (steps 0-2), please [contact CADES support](cades-help@ornl.gov).
 If you have any questions regarding the setup of anaconda, Jupyter, etc. (steps 3-6) please feel free to [contact me](somnaths@ornl.gov).

+### Best Practices and ethical use of the cloud:
+A virtual machine is like a public-use desktop or a laptop.
+It [costs](https://cloud.google.com/compute/pricing) [money](https://aws.amazon.com/ec2/pricing/on-demand/) to run VMs and reserving resources for your VM, precludes others from utilizing resources.
+Here are a few guidelines for using and managing VMs:
+* If you are not using the VM for extended periods or are not using all the horsepower, consider resizing to a smaller flavor (fewer CPU cores and smaller RAM).
+Remember that you can always resize it back to something bigger whenever necessary.
+* Additionally, you can shut down your VM, just like you would shut down your personal computer
+* Consider deleting VMs you will never use again

 ### Other notes:
 -   The remote machine runs the [Ubuntu](https://www.ubuntu.com/desktop) (Linux) operating system.
 You are recommended to take this [short tutorial](https://www.udacity.com/course/linux-command-line-basics--ud595) if you are new to Linux and/or the [command line interface](https://help.ubuntu.com/community/UsingTheTerminal).